-The chemistry test is one section of the Pharmacy College Admissions Test (PCAT) which is required by nearly every pharmacy degree program in the country.
+The chemical processes test is one section of the Pharmacy College Admissions Test (PCAT) which is required by nearly every pharmacy degree program in the country.
 While this is far from the only factor considered by the admissions office, it is an important one.
 The better you do on this exam, the stronger your overall application will be.

 When Should I Register for the PCAT Exam?

-The exam is offered four times per year at Pearson VUE testing centers around the country.
+The exam is offered six times per year at Pearson VUE testing centers around the country.
 Registration opens about four months before the testing window you are registering for.
 The latest possible time to register is about one month before the testing window.

 However, you will have to pay a late fee if you wait that long so it’s recommended to take care of registration as soon as possible.
 The earlier you register, the better your chances of being able to pick the date that works best with your schedule.

-You will have just 45 minutes to answer all 48 questions on the chemistry section of the PCAT.
+You will have just 45 minutes to answer all 48 questions on the chemical processes section of the PCAT.
 Once that time is up, you won’t be able to return to the section again so it’s important that you work on your speed and accuracy so that you can do your best even under these time constraints.

-Right after you complete the chemistry section, you will be given a 15 minute break.
+Right after you complete the chemical processes section, you will be given a 15 minute break.
 Even if you don’t feel like you need it, use it.
 If anything, get up and just pace around the room for 15 minutes.
 This will get your blood flowing again which will help you maintain concentration during the remaining sections of the exam.

 You will need to answer 48 questions about various important topics in the field of chemistry.
 Below is a brief outline of what kind of material the questions will cover: